Financial-Times/concept-publisher/README.md

 ```
 curl -X POST -H "Content-Type: application/json" localhost:8080/jobs --data '{"url": "/__special-reports-transformer/transformers/special-reports/", "throttle": 1000, "authorization": "Basic base64user:pass"}'

 curl -X POST -H "Content-Type: application/json" localhost:8080/jobs --data '{"ids":["uuid1","uuid2"],"url": "https://brands-transformer-up.ft.com/transformers/brands/", "throttle": 1000}'
 ```

+### GET /jobs/{id}

+You can add the parameter _full_ to see the optionally given defined IDs and the failedIDs of the job.

+e.g. `curl -H "Accept: application/json" localhost:8080/jobs/job_123456?full`

+Get detailed job status, should it be in progress, completed or failed.

+### DELETE /jobs/{id}

+Deletes the job.
+Works only if the job is terminated.